yeoman-projects/generator-jhipster-web3j/README.md

 # generator-jhipster-web3j
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
-> JHipster module, JHipster module to integrete web3j dependancy
+> JHipster module, JHipster module to integrate web3j dependency

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) module, that is meant to be used in a JHipster application.
+This module is based on the [web3j project](https://github.com/web3j/web3j).

+It add all dependencies you need to use web3j with a JHipster application.
+You can check the [sample project](https://github.com/web3j/sample-project-gradle) from web3j.

+Keep in mind this an alpha version.
+Feel free to contribute.

 # Prerequisites